dkolpakov2/kc-ldap-integration/README-KC.md

 HARSHICORP VAULT use admin creds in kubernetes to start Docker container:
 Vault path is secret/data/keycloak-admin and it contains: vault kv put secret/keycloak-admin username=admin password=SuperSecret123
-You can fetch secrets using the Vault CLI or Agent and create a Kubernetes Secret dynamically.
+we can fetch secrets using the Vault CLI or Agent and create a Kubernetes Secret dynamically.
 ## Option A: Simple manual (for test/dev)
 # Fetch values from Vault
 USERNAME=$(vault kv get -field=username secret/keycloak-admin)